particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 ---
-title: Tracker One Firmware
+title: Tracker Edge Firmware Reference
 columns: two
-layout: tutorials.hbs
+layout: reference.hbs
-order: 30
+order: 10
-description: Particle Tracker One Firmware
+description: Particle Tracker Edge Firmware Reference
 ---

-# Tracker One Firmware
+# Tracker Edge Firmware API Reference

 One difference between the Tracker One and other Particle devices is that the Tracker One firmware can be used in three different ways: